w41ter/sekas/CONTRIBUTING.md

-# Contributing to Engula
+# Contributing to Sekas

-Thank you for your interest in contributing to Engula!
+Thank you for your interest in contributing to Sekas!
 There are many ways to contribute and we appreciate all of them.

-If you haven't already, come find us on [the discussion forum](https://github.com/engula/engula/discussions) or [Zulip](https://engula.zulipchat.com).
+If you haven't already, come find us on [the discussion forum](https://github.com/w41ter/sekas/discussions).zulipchat.com).

 ## Get started

-To get started with Engula, follow these steps:
+To get started with Sekas, follow these steps:

 ### Set up rust nightly toolchain

-We develop Engula with rust nightly toolchain and use [rustup](https://rustup.rs/) to manage toolchain:
+We develop Sekas with rust nightly toolchain and use [rustup](https://rustup.rs/) to manage toolchain:

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh